 Community Services

 In 2020 we were able to provide books and stationary for the amount of R6 700.00 after receiving a donation from the Pleasant Valley New York Rotary Club.

-The present needs of the school is to extend the after care centre which is urgently required to meet the influx of children to stay after school time until they are able to be picked up by parents after their normal work day.
-The project is large and requires extensive funding.
+We have since helped extend the after care centre to meet the influx of children to stay after school time until they are able to be picked up by parents after their normal work day.
+Together with the Rotary Club of Bristol, we are currently in the process of setting up security gates around their perimeter.

+Community Services